Stability of 2D steady Euler flows related to least energy solutions of the Lane-Emden equation: Introduction

 Then \begin{itemize} \item[(i)] for any smooth bounded convex domain $D$ and $p\in(1,+\infty),$ \eqref{ple} admits a unique least energy solution; \item[(ii)] for any smooth bounded domain $D$, there exists some $\delta_0>0$, such that for any $p\in(1,1+\delta_0)$, \eqref{ple} admits a unique solution. \end{itemize} \end{theorem} The proof of (i) can be found in Lin \cite{LCS}, and the proof of (ii) can be found in Dancer \cite{DA}.

-\begin{remark} It has been proved in \cite{DGIP} that for any smooth bounded convex domain $D$, there exists some $p_0>0$, such that for any $p>p_0$, \eqref{ple} has a unique solution (not only least energy solution).
+\begin{remark} It has been proved in \cite{DGIP} that for any smooth bounded convex domain $D$, there exists some $p_0>0$, such that for any $p>p_0$, \eqref{ple} has a unique solution.
 However, for general $p$ the uniqueness problem related to \eqref{ple} is still open. \end{remark}